• FB

 Crepes6

-So we all know I’m not a fan of most breakfasty type foods.
-I’m not a waffle lover and really don’t like pancakes. *GASP!
-How is this possible???* dunno.. just never was a fan.
-I mean I like 2 bites at most but then it’s like “Um no, don’t want this” and end up pushing it away.
-Gimme dippy eggs, a piece of toast and maybe some bacon.
-Okay.. no maybe about it.
-I want me some bacon!
+So we all know I’m not a fan of most breakfasty foods.
+I’m not a waffle lover, and I don’t like pancakes. *GASP!
+How is this possible???* I don’t know.
+I just never was a fan.

 Crepes1